 Every year on the weekend after Thanksgiving you can check out the Holiday Festival of Crafts which usually features over 50 local and regional artists.

-Start on the Street is held in mid September along Park Avenue and there will probably be hundreds of artists showing off their newest works.
+Start on the Street is held in mid September along Park Avenue and there will probably be hundreds of artists in your area showing off their newest works.

 Art Dealers & Appraisers